AbdulShabazz/Windows_10_Debloat/README.md

 - Semi-configurable

 ## How to Run
-Paste this command into Powershell (admin):
+Run the following Powershell as admin:
 ```
-win10debloat.ps1 (command-line)
+win10debloat.ps1
 ```